HenryLean/BBO_Inference/README.md

 cd BBO_Inference
 ```

+This project depends on `cvxpy`, see the [homepage](https://www.cvxpy.org/) for more details.
-This project depends on my toolkit `simpot`.
-Make sure it's in your Python path, for details please go to its [webpage](https://github.com/HenryLean/simopt).
+This project also depends on my toolkit `simpot`, for details please go to its [webpage](https://github.com/HenryLean/simopt).
+Make sure the dependencies are in your Python path.

 ## Usage